Patio Door Installation Cost

 They are most used in conjunction with uPVC material, but aluminium can also be used for a higher price while using less material and more glass within the design.

 Sliding patio doors are ideal for small and restricted spaces such as courtyards or modest patio gardens, and their prices range from £500 to £1,500.
-They have several advantages, including the ability to fit through large openings and the inability to be closed by wind or breezes.
+They provide several advantages, including a smooth operation to create a wide opening that helps create a seamless transition from home to garden and eaasy access to outdoor areas.

 Aluminium is a popular material because it enables larger sizes with much more glass and far less material.

-Bifold patio doors cost between £1,000 and £4,000 and offer a fully opening operation, making them ideal for large buildings.
+Bifold patio doors cost between £1,000 – £4,000 and offer a fully opening operation, making them ideal for large buildings.

 Bi-folding patio doors are a luxurious option with various design options and are suitable for door openings larger than 2500mm.
 Aluminium, uPVC, and natural wood can be used to create a visually appealing barrier between indoor and outdoor spaces.